mpusz/wg21-papers/src/3045R1_quantities_and_units_library.md

 - [Systems of quantities] describes their conversion and arithmetic rules.
 - [Constraining a derived unit to work only with a specific derived quantity] provides a solution to the problem of units of quantities different kinds but the same dimension.
+- [Quantity kinds improve safety] and [Additional safety introduced by modeling various quantities of the same kind] discuss the safety benefits of quantity kinds.
+- [Limitations of systems of quantities] discusses cases that can't be addressed with the current design of systems of quantities.

 ## Generic interfaces